deepshika196/deepshika196/README.md

 - Currently developing **Flatify**, a real-time apartment management web application for live clients

 ---

-I am passionate about **pushing the boundaries of AI and robotics**, with a vision to pursue advanced research and real-world applications in automation and intelligent systems.
-My GitHub is where I share projects, experiments, and collaborations that reflect this journey. 🚀
+I am driven by curiosity and a passion for **emerging technologies**, constantly seeking opportunities to learn, innovate, and contribute to impactful solutions.
+My GitHub is a space where I share projects, experiments, and collaborations that reflect this journey of growth and exploration. 🚀